lyrana/iotsummithol/step-003-tsi-env-creation/README.md

 ## Step 3: Create an Azure Time Series Insights Preview environment

-1. Click the toolbar in the upper left corner of the poratl and search the Azure marketplace for "Time Series Insights".
+1. Click the toolbar in the upper left corner of the portal and search the Azure marketplace for "Time Series Insights".
 Click create and configure your TSI environment similar to the sample image below.
 See the table below the images for more details on each input field.

 ![Create an environment](../assets/createTsiEnvironment.png)